Lake Verevi

-Lake Verevi (Verevi järv; also known as Lake Elva or Elva Suurjärv) is a 11.7 ha lake located on the western side of the town of Elva in southern Estonia.
+Lake Verevi (Verevi järv, also known as Elva järv or Elva Suurjärv) is a lake in southern Estonia.
+It is located in the town of Elva.

+Physical description

+The lake has an area of 12.4 ha.
+The lake has an average depth of 3.3 m and a maximum depth of 10.4 m.
+It is 930 m long, and its shoreline measures 2610 m.
+It has a volume of 414000 m3.

+Facilities

-There is one main dock, that has two slides (a red one and a blue one), side by side.
+There is one main dock, which has two slides (a red one and a blue one), side by side.
 The big dock has an enclosed area used specifically for swimming.
-There is a smaller dock about 40 ft. out, that has two diving boards.
-Nearby there is a life guard house, where you can get First-Aid, or other necessities.
+There is a smaller dock about 40 ft. out, which has two diving boards.
+Nearby there is a life guard house, with first aid and other necessities.
 There is a lot of tourist attraction during the summer time, with its beautiful area and surrounding forests.